olsonm16/erlmail/README.md

 * Clients can at any time clear their inbox or destroy their own account.
 Changes are made permanently to the ETS tables and saved at the time of the request.
 * Clients may refresh their Inbox manually if they wish, as the chat client running in the background does not change its login state unless a user logs out.

+##Frontend to Backend Hierarchy

+Best demonstrated thru an example:

 ![alt text](http://i.imgur.com/gIbTpJs.jpg "Example")